 Diagnosis & Treatment of Medical Conditions

 Though we prefer to prevent illness as much as we possibly can, there simply is no guarantee a well-cared for horse will never face an illness or injury.
 Dr. McCracken and team are able to diagnose and treat a wide range of medical conditions.
-These include (but are not limited to): Coggins testing for Equine Infectious Anemia, coughing, choke, respiratory infections, colic and weight loss.
-For some cases a referral to a specialist may be required.

 Equine Surgical Services